admiraltyio/multicluster-service-account/README.md

 # Multicluster-Service-Account

-Multicluster-service-account makes it easy to use Kubernetes service accounts as multicluster identities.
-It imports and automounts remote service account tokens inside pods, for them to call the Kubernetes APIs of other clusters.
-Multicluster-service-account works well with [multicluster-controller](https://github.com/admiraltyio/multicluster-controller), but any cross-cluster Kubernetes client can benefit from it.
+Multicluster-service-account makes it easy for pods in a cluster to call the Kubernetes APIs of other clusters.
+It imports remote service account tokens into local secrets, as [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) files, and automounts them inside annotated pods.

+Multicluster-service-account can be used to run any Kubernetes client from another cluster.
+It can also be used to build operators that control Kubernetes resources across multiple clusters, e.g., with [multicluster-controller](https://github.com/admiraltyio/multicluster-controller).

 Why?
 Check out [Admiralty's blog post introducing multicluster-service-account](https://admiralty.io/blog/introducing-multicluster-service-account).